 Associate Research Scientists will work collaboratively on multidisciplinary teams to map and reconstruct cell regulatory networks at the molecular level; use computational models to predict how genomic and epigenomic diversity processed by these networks leads to physiologic or pathologic phenotypes; experimentally validate the computational predictions that are derived from these models; and develop new technologies for studying biology at the systems level.

 PhD, plus 1-3 years of postdoctoral research experience.

-Please upload your cover letter and CV.
+Please upload your curriculum vitae.

 Columbia University is an Equal Opportunity Employer / Disability / Veteran

 The salary of the finalist selected for this role will be set based on a variety of factors, including but not limited to departmental budgets, qualifications, experience, education, licenses, specialty, and training.
 The above hiring range represents the University's good faith and reasonable estimate of the range of possible compensation at the time of posting.

 Columbia University is one of the world's most important centers of research and at the same time a distinctive and distinguished learning environment for undergraduates and graduate students in many scholarly and professional fields.
 The University recognizes the importance of its location in New York City and seeks to link its research and teaching to the vast resources of a great metropolis.
 It seeks to attract a diverse and international faculty and student body, to support research and teaching on global issues, and to create academic relationships with many countries and regions.
 It expects all areas of the university to advance knowledge and learning at the highest level and to convey the products of its efforts to the world.